The Impact on Sperm Quality of Lifestyle Choices and Social Toxins

 Caffeine Intake- Does it impact male fertility?

 The relationship between caffeine intake and female fertility has been fairly well established with increased use showing a higher risk of spontaneous pregnancy loss.
 [Lyngso J. ClinEpidemiol 2017].
 However, the impact of caffeine intake on male fertility is much less clear.
 A review of the literature in 2017 found that the evidence is “inconsistent and inconclusive” but that a negative impact due to such factors as increased sperm DNA fragmentation could not be ruled out.
 [Ricci E. NutritionJ 2017].
-The study evidence appears to support the fact that a few cups of coffee a day do not have much negative impact on sperm quality, but significantly increase intake has the potential to decrease sperm quality.
-A 2010 study found that men with an intake of 800mg or higher per day were found to have decreases in semen parameters, but these were not seen with lower levels of caffeine intake.
+The study evidence appears to support the fact that the equivalent of a few cups of coffee a day do not have much negative impact on sperm quality, but significantly increased intake can potentially be detrimental.
+A 2010 study found that men with an intake of 800mg or higher per day showed decreases in semen parameters, but these were not seen with lower levels of caffeine intake.
 [Jensen TK.
 AmJEpidemiol 2010].
 For reference, listed below are some examples of the average amounts of caffeine in different beverages:

 Percolated Coffee ~100/cup 8 cups